top of page

 An extract from the novel...

-With thoughts of Caesar and the Curia now forgotten, Baecr led the way into an open garden.
-He knew its layout well, aware that curving paths, rows of shrubs, and low bushes stretched a hundred paces or so to a short flight of steps leading into the theatre-proper.
-On summer days, he had visited the garden with Vetelia, sheltering together beneath shaded porticos, watching her name and admire the varicoloured flowers arranged in tidy borders running alongside the paths: red and yellow rosa, golden cartha and hyathincus, purple lavendula, and pink acanthus.
-Back then it had been a place of promenades, parties, and grape-fueled laughter, of other people’s jokes and families with young children—Phoebe included—a prelude to plays and festivals, music and dance.
+They had traced a semi-circle to the front of the theatre and found themselves beside the former Curia, a squat unassuming annex to the larger edifice.
+Once Seneca had shown Baecr inside, pointing out the spot where the first of the Caesar's had been brutally murdered.
+Legend had it the dictator's spirit lingered still, and even though he did not believe in ghosts, Baecr was grateful to pass on by towards a tall iron gate set within a high wall.
+To Marcus's consternation the gate hung slightly ajar, certain that he had pulled it shut behind him earlier that evening.
+Had someone else passed through the gate between then and now was the unspoken question.
+Beyond the wall lay an open garden.
+Even in the darkness the layout was familiar to Baecr, knowing that shrub-lined paths stretched a hundred or so paces to a flight of steps leading into the theatre-proper.
+On past summer days he had visited the garden with Vetelia, sheltering together beneath shaded porticos, watching her name and admire the varicoloured flowers arranged in tidy borders: red and yellow rosa, golden cartha and hyathincus, purple lavendula, pink acanthus.
+Back then it had been a place of promenades, parties and grape-fueled laughter, of other people’s jokes and families with young children—Phoebe included—a prelude to plays and festivals, music and dance.
 Even he had enjoyed some uncommon happiness there.
-Now it was sombre and empty, drained of life except their own, its snow-frosted path leading more towards a mausoleum than any place of entertainment.
+Now it was sombre and empty, drained of life except their own, its frosted path leading more towards a mausoleum than to any place of entertainment.

 'These marks go in opposite directions,' Baecr said quietly, using a finger to trace one of the impressions in the snow.
 'See you can make out a heel.
 Curious, some are smaller than the others.
 Perhaps from a child, or a woman?'